openreferral/api-specification/README.md

 * [Metadata](https://github.com/openreferral/api-specification/issues/28) - Putting off metadata paths until there is more discussion about how this will work with API deployment and management infrastructure.
 * [Approval & Feedback](https://github.com/openreferral/api-specification/issues/34) - Discussion around how we are going to allow for the approval, notificiation, and feedback system around any change to a record in the system.
 * [Universal Unique IDs](https://github.com/openreferral/api-specification/issues/35) - How will we allow for a universal uniqud ID system for all organizations, locations, and services, providing some provenance on the origin of the record.
+* [Messaging](https://github.com/openreferral/api-specification/issues/37) - Suggesting that we isolate the messaging guidance for APIs, setting a standard for how you communicate within a single implementation as well across implementations.
 * [Webhooks](https://github.com/openreferral/api-specification/issues/35) - How will we allow for a universal uniqud ID system for all organizations, locations, and services, providing some provenance on the origin of the record.

 ## Future Considerations